RagnarB83/ash-documentation/docs/molcrys.rst

 For either a QM/MM geometry optimization or a QM/MM single-point property calculation (see below), the QM-region does not have to be a single fragment.
-If the qmatoms list and the actatoms list (for optimizations) is modified, then a larger QM cluster can be calculated instead in the QM/MM calculation.
+If the qmatoms list and the actatoms list (for optimizations) is modified, then a larger QM cluster can be calculated instead in the QM/MM calculation: e.g. metalcomplex + counterion or a metalcomplex dimer.
 This should generally result in a more accurate calculation as the QM-MM boundary effect can be reduced.
+Hydrogen-bonding between fragments would particularly benefit from this as this is a strong noncovalent interaction.

-The qmatoms and actatoms lists (i.e. the values provided to qmatoms and actatoms keyword arguments to QM/MM object or geomeTRICOptimizer function can be modified manually, e.g. by visually inspecting an XYZ-file version of the Cluster and provide the correct list of atom indices (Note: Ash counts from zero).
+The qmatoms and actatoms lists (i.e. the values provided to qmatoms and actatoms keyword arguments to QM/MM object or geomeTRICOptimizer function can be modified manually, e.g. by visually inspecting an XYZ-file version of the Cluster and provide the correct list of atom indices (Note: **ASH** counts from zero).

 More conveniently, the QMregionfragexpand function can be used to find nearby atoms for an initial list of atoms.